 On the first day of the event I was "just an attendee", I got the chance to attend some sessions and hear how Azure could be used for Autonomous Driving, people's experience of Azure Active Directory Domain Services in the real world, Azure Security capabilities and real life migration stories.

 On the second day of the event, I was due to deliver my two sessions.
 The first one was at 9am and it was my "Start your datacenter transformation journey with Azure Migrate" session.
 I am a bit of a fangirl in relation to Azure Migrate so I always enjoy talking about it.
 The product has been around since 2017 and has underwent an evolution since then, it truly is the hub for migrations now.
-Thank you to all that attended, my slide deck can be found on Slideshare or GitHub.
+Thank you to all that attended, my slide deck can be found on GitHub.

 My second session was "Striking the right balance while staying relevant", this is a totally non technical session and it came about after having conversations with peers and fellow meetup organisers about how we all juggle our work schedules, community schedules and life schedules.
 I hope by sharing some of the tips and things I do that I can help others.
 Again, a massive thank you to everyone that attended.
 Also a massive thank you to Jente Paredis for the lovely bundle of Belgian chocolate he gave me, thank you!
-My slide deck can be found on Slideshare or GitHub.
+My slide deck can be found on GitHub.

 Thank you to all the speakers, attendees, organisers and sponsors for making Cloudbrew a great event.
 I would highly recommend the event to anyone!